olimorris/neotest-phpunit/README.md

 ## :gift: Contributing

 This project is maintained by the Neovim PHP community.
 Please raise a PR if you are interested in adding new functionality or fixing any bugs.
-When submitting a bug, please include an example spec that can be tested.
+When submitting a bug, please include an example test that we can test against.

 To trigger the tests for the adapter, run: